Ljuba Prenner: Early life and education (1906–1930)

 Ljuba Prenner was born Amalia Marija Ursula Prenner on 19 June 1906, in Fara, near Prevalje, in the Slovene province of Carinthia, Austria-Hungary, to Marija Čerče and Josef Prenner.
 His father was a German carpenter and gunsmith from Kočevje.
 His mother was a Slovene, the daughter of a winemaker and cobbler.
-Though his father was not fluent in Slovene and his mother spoke no German, Prenner from a young age, spoke both languages.
-He took on the name Ljuba, discarding his baptismal name, as soon as he recognized his ability to think independently.
-He had a younger sister, Josipina, and an older half-brother, Ivan Čerče, an illegitimate child conceived before his mother had married.
+Though his father was not fluent in Slovene and his mother spoke no German, Prenner spoke both those languages from a young age.
+He discarded his baptismal name and adopted the name Ljuba, a name with varied forms used for both males and females in various Slavic languages, as soon as he recognized his ability to think independently.
+He had a younger sister, Josipina, and an older half-brother, Ivan Čerče, an illegitimate child conceived before his mother married.

 Prenner's family was not well-off and moved often because of the father's work.
-That meant that he completed first grade in Ruše, where the family moved in 1910, and the next three grades in Slovenj Gradec.
+He has completed first grade in Ruše, where the family moved in 1910, and the next three grades in Slovenj Gradec.
 Education was barred to most women at the time, as traditional Christian values required that they be subordinate and confined to the domestic sphere.
-High schools did not admit girls and a university education was forbidden without a secondary education diploma.
+High schools did not admit girls and a university education was required a secondary education diploma.
 At the end of World War I, Slovenia became part of the newly created Kingdom of Serbs, Croats and Slovenes.
-Women created organizations and demanded equality in the new country, including the right to vote, earn a living, and have an education.
+Women created organizations and demanded equality in the new country, including the right to vote, earn a living, and access to education.
 It was not until 1929 that coeducational compulsory education for eight grades was enacted in the country, which in that year, became the Kingdom of Yugoslavia.
 1929 was also the first year that women were allowed to participate in the legal profession in Slovenia.

-In 1919, Prenner enrolled in the private Ptuj State Gymnasium and was able to finish three years, before a lack of funds forced him to return home.
-He privately studied his fourth year courses in Celje and then returned to Ptuj to take the examination to certify completion of the grade.
-As a teenager, Prenner first cut his hair short and began transitioning his appearance from female to male.
-He also began attending theater events and literary evenings which exposed him to Slovenian culture and instilled a desire to continue his education.
+In 1919, Prenner enrolled in the private Ptuj State Gymnasium and was able to finish three years before a lack of funds forced him to return home.
+He studied his fourth year courses privately in Celje and then returned to Ptuj to take the examination to certify completion of the grade.
+As a teenager, Prenner began to cut his hair short and began transitioning his appearance from female to male.
+He also began attending theater events and literary evenings that exposed him to Slovenian culture and instilled a desire to continue his education.
 Short of funds, he took a position as a typist in a law firm in Slovenj Gradec, increasing his savings for the next two years.
 He then moved to Belgrade and enrolled in the First Women's Realgymnasium.
-He completed his fifth and sixth years of high school while working as a hospital attendant and a clerk for a plumbing company.
-Again he exhausted his funds and returned home, completing the remaining two years of high school through private study.
-In 1930, he successfully passed the Matura matriculation at the Ljubljana Lyceum, having obtained proficiency in English, French, German, and Italian.
+He completed his fifth and sixth years of high school there while working as a hospital attendant and a clerk for a plumbing company.
+After exhausting his savings he returned home and completed the remaining two years of high school through private study.
+In 1930, he successfully passed the Matura matriculation at the Ljubljana Lyceum, having proven proficiency in English, French, German, and Italian.